mpeterv/depgraph/README.md

 You can also add external files that are not Lua modules themselves but can depend on modules, e.g. examples, tests, scripts, using `-e` option.
 It can accept directories, too.

 The second part is to tell `lua-depgraph` what it should do with the graph.
-Currently you can print list of all nodes using `list` command, show all information about a particular module using `show`, look for circular dependencies using `cycles`, and export the graph into .dot format using `dot`.
+Currently you can print list of all nodes using `list` command, show all information about a particular module using `show`, show external dependencies using `deps`, look for circular dependencies using `cycles`, and export the graph into .dot format using `dot`.

 ## Examples